Shoal Point - Bucasia

 Educational outcomes in Shoal Point - Bucasia fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.0%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.7%, followed by postgraduate qualifications (2.2%) and graduate diplomas (2.1%).
-Vocational credentials are prominent, with 46.2% of residents aged 15+ holding them, including advanced diplomas (8.8%) and certificates (37.4%).
+Bachelor degrees are most common at 11.7%, followed by postgraduate qualifications (2.2%) and graduate diplomas (2.1%).
+Trade and technical skills are prominent, with 46.2% of residents aged 15+ holding vocational credentials - advanced diplomas (8.8%) and certificates (37.4%).

-Educational participation is high at 34.7%, comprising primary education (13.6%), secondary education (11.2%), and tertiary education (3.8%).
-Bucasia State School serves Shoal Point - Bucasia, with an enrollment of 479 students.
-The area has typical Australian school conditions (ICSEA: 967) and balanced educational opportunities, focusing exclusively on primary education with secondary options available nearby.
-Local school capacity is limited at 7.2 places per 100 residents compared to the regional average of 17.1, leading many families to travel for schooling.
+Educational participation is high at 34.7%, including 13.6% in primary education, 11.2% in secondary education, and 3.8% pursuing tertiary education.
+Bucasia State School serves the Shoal Point - Bucasia area with an enrollment of 479 students.
+The school focuses exclusively on primary education, with secondary options available nearby.
+School capacity is limited locally (7.2 places per 100 residents vs 17.1 regionally), leading many families to travel for schooling.

 Frequently Asked Questions - Education